StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Real World Experiments

 \subsection{Perception and Hardware}

 We deployed our system on a 7-DoF JACO arm with an Asus Xtion RGB-D Camera.
 We obtained segmented object point clouds by identifying clusters-of-interest through table surface detection and Euclidean distance clustering, using the Point Cloud Library~\cite{rusu20113d}.
-We calculated antipodal grasps over each object point cloud~\cite{ten2018using}, which are then ordered and executed using pairwise ranking~\cite{kent2018adaptive}.
+For most objects, we calculated antipodal grasps over each object point cloud~\cite{ten2018using}, which are then ordered and executed using pairwise ranking~\cite{kent2018adaptive}.
+For objects involved in the table setting arrangements (e.g., forks and plates), we sampled grasps using the Contact-GraspNet~\cite{sundermeyer2021contact} because antipodal grasp sampling failed to generate successful grasps for these objects.
 We used RRT-Connect~\cite{kuffner2000rrt} for motion planning.
-We released each object $3$cm above the predicated pose.
+We released each object $3$cm above the predicated target pose for placement.